dskyberg/gnap/README.md

 ### Step 4:  Add the route to the routes method
 At the end of each route module, there is a `routes` function.
-This function is called in [main](./as/src/main.rs) to construct the Warp routes.
+This function is called in [main](./as/src/main.rs) to construct the Actix routes.
 Just follow the pattern to add your new route.